cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/aws_basics.md

 ## Step 5: OK, I am done, how do I tear it down?

-To remove the deployment and delete all resources from AWS simply run the **Uninstall workflow**
+To remove the deployment and delete all resources from AWS simply run the **uninstall workflow**, then Delete the deployment and if relevant delete the blueprint.